 Local people are friendly without prying, comfortably off without flaunting their wealth, and proud of where they live without being insular or xenophobic.
 They are not trying to be something they are not.
 Unlike many of the home counties, Northamptonshire does not reek of keeping up with the Joneses.
 The county is rural enough to have roadside honesty boxes for eggs and honey, court reports in local papers, and tradespeople who will wait months before presenting you with a bill.
 Although plenty of people commute to London, Peterborough or Birmingham the villages are more than just dormitories, and the countryside between them is sparsely populated and unspoilt.

 Why then does Northants lack a clear identity?
 One reason is simply bad luck: unlike its neighbour Warwickshire, it never produced a writer like Shakespeare.
 The county’s three best-known literary exports – John Dryden, John Clare and H E Bates – remain defiantly unfashionable.
 Dryden, poet Laureate during the reign of Charles II, is seldom read outside universities these days.
 Bates, born in Rushden in 1904, is best known for the Darling Buds of May, which was inspired by his Northamptonshire childhood but is ostensibly set in Kent.
 His short stories set in Northants are unknown today: hats off to East Northants council and the Rushden & District History Society for putting together an H.E.
 Bates trail, but I can’t imagine many visitors have followed it.
-In the 1800s Northants did produce a half-decent impressionist artist, Alfred East, but he is almost unknown outside the county, and it’s never produced a famous composer, rock band or film star.
+In the 1800s Northants did produce a half-decent impressionist artist, Alfred East, but he is almost unknown outside the county, and apart from Malcolm Arnold and the gothic rock band Bauhaus it’s produced no famous composers, bands or film stars.

 This is a good place for petrolheads: there are the motor circuits of Silverstone, Santa Pod and Rockingham, and Oundle has a Classic Car Sprint every Christmas.
 The county is criss-crossed by motorways – not only the M1 but also the A14, A43 and A45, dual carriageways that are motorways in all but name.
 Given the regular traffic jams between Northampton, Kettering and Wellingborough a tram or light rail system would make perfect sense: the Northamptonshire Arc Transit network (NAT) produced a Glossy document in 2011, but nothing has happened since.
 A story about a proposed metro system for Northampton in the town’s Chronicle & Echo in 2012 turned out to be an April Fool.